AdobeDocs/journey-optimizer-b2b.en/help/user/buying-groups/buying-groups-overview.md

 # Buying groups

 For B2B sales and marketing activities, accounts are key to any strategy.
 Each account has a group of people associated with it, and these people may be employees of the account or contractors who work with the account.
 Accounts are hierarchical, and different products might be sold at different levels in the hierarchy.
-For example, Adobe Experience Platform might be sold at the corporate level to a top level account, while Adobe Photoshop might be sold to an account that represents a division or department within an organization, such as a design department within a larger corporation.
+For example, Adobe Experience Platform might be sold at the corporate level to a top-level account, while Adobe Photoshop might be sold to an account that represents a division or department within an organization, such as a design department within a larger corporation.

 ![Account roles diagram](assets/account-roles-diagram.png){width="800"}

 Within the account, there could be a subset of people who comprise the _buying group_.
-These are people within an account that ultimately make the purchase decision, so they need special attention from the marketer and could need different information delivered to them than the other people associated with the account.
+These people are the ones that ultimately make the purchase decision, so they need special attention from the marketer and might need different information delivered to them than the other people associated with the account.
 Buying groups may comprise a different group of people for different product lines or offerings.
 For example, a cybersecurity product might typically require a Chief Information Officer or Chief Security Officer, and a representative from the Legal department to approve a purchase, but a bug tracking product might typically have a VP of Engineering and an IT Director as members of the buying group.

 ## Key components